 In the future corporate tax calculation, the expected corporate tax offsets associated with losses carried forward were calculated and included in the value of in-force business.
-The effective corporate tax rates assumption (including local tax) has been set based on 28.85%.
+The effective corporate tax rates assumption (including local tax) has been set to 28.24% between April 1, 2016 and March 31, 2018 and 28.00% from April 1, 2018 onwards.